-At this point, you've got most of what you need to know if a candidate is the right fit for your company, but an in-person interview will give you insight as to how you'd work with the candidate, if they are reliable, and how they'll fit in with the rest of your team.
+At this point, you've got most of what you need to know if a candidate is a right fit for your company, but an in-person interview will give you insight as to how you'd work with the candidate if they are reliable, and how they'll fit in with the rest of your team.

 More importantly, it's a chance to continue selling them the job.
-Introduce them to co-workers, show them around, review the reasons they want to take the job, and the benefits you offer.
-Have a look at our web developer interview questions for useful questions to ask.
+Introduce them to co-workers, show them around, review the reasons they want to take the job and the benefits you offer.
 Your questions should gauge their proficiency with different languages, query their development portfolio, and more.

 Poor onboarding is often the cause of isolation for web developers.
 No matter how experienced and technically proficient your new employee is, everyone stands to benefit from a good orientation.
 Make sure they get all the support they need.
 Give them clear and constant communication and make sure their lines of communication are readily available.

 - Ensure that someone reviews their code in the early stages.